-#wasm-module #execution-time #limit #resources #deterministic #space #guarantees
+#wasm-module #execution-time #limit #resources #deterministic #space #run-time

 finite-wasm